EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

-> Wow, slowly but surely getting closer to the 1 million installations.
+> Wow, we passed the 1 million installations!
 I’m proud that ya’ll appreciate my little set.
-Thank you!
+I keep receiving very kind reviews from users.
+Thank you very much!

 ## How to use